raspberrypilearning/python-bytes-disgusting-dishes/en/step_2.md

 ### Tip

-Try adding your own emoji to show how the broccoli is feeling:
+Try adding your own emoji to show how the broccoli is feeling:  <br />
 😋 🤔 😱 😄 🗯️

 </div>